BinChenOPEN/3D-High-Density-Wood-Fiber-Network-Model/README.md

 E-mail 📧: binchen@kth.se or cbbuaa@outlook.com

 ## Project summary
-This project aims to generate wood fiber network with very high density (or low porosity).
-The model can be used to simulate the physical properties of wood fiber network or paper materials.
+This project aims to numerically generate 3D wood fiber network models with very high density (or low porosity).
+The 3D model can be used to simulate the physical properties of wood fiber network or paper materials.
+The advantage is the simplicity and high effeciency.

 ## 📔 Log